Offices & officials

 The Office of Regulatory Policy performs the first responsibility, and the Office of Examination, with its five field offices, performs the second.
 The other offices support the agency in meeting its mission.
 FCA has approximately 300 full- and part-time employees.

 The chairman of the FCA board serves as the chief executive officer (CEO).
 The CEO enforces the rules, regulations, and orders of the FCA board.
 He or she directs the implementation of policies and regulations adopted by the FCA board.
 The Office of the Chief Executive Officer plans, organizes, directs, coordinates, and controls FCA's day-to-day operations and leads the agency’s efforts to achieve and manage a diverse workforce.
-Dallas P. Tonsager is the CEO.
+Vincent G. Logan is the board chairman and CEO.

 The Office of General Counsel provides the FCA board and staff with legal counsel as well as guidance on the Farm Credit Act and general corporate, personnel, ethics, and administrative matters.
 The office supports the agency’s development and promulgation of regulations, enforcement of applicable laws and regulations, and implementation of conservatorships and receiverships.
 It represents and advises the agency on civil litigation.
 It also serves as the liaison to the Federal Register, administers the agency’s ethics program, and handles Freedom of Information Act requests.